 Private hospitality experiences at Greenville Triumph SC's new home.
 Every detail handled, the only thing your guests have to do is arrive.

 Four premium products, each with its own pricing model.
-The Corner Club is sold as premium season tickets ($1,391/seat).
-The North West Patio is sold as buyout-only hospitality (100-guest Tier 1 or 60-guest Tier 2, Wednesday fallback pricing available).
-The South Stage is a flexible buyout space for groups of 100 to 250+.
-The South Field Tables (presented by BlueChoice HealthPlan) are field-level VIP tables, 4 to 5 tables of 4 guests, sold as season packages.
+The Corner Club is sold as premium season tickets ($1,486/seat).
+The North West Patio is sold as buyout-only hospitality with flexible pricing — sample packages range from a 60-guest Minimum Group at $4,500 to a 100-guest Premium Buyout at $9,000.
+The South Stage is a flexible buyout space for groups of 100 to 200+.
+The South Field Tables (presented by BlueChoice HealthPlan) are field-level VIP tables, 4 tables of 4 guests, sold as season packages.
 All four offer dedicated service and complimentary parking.

 Each space is private, premium, and fully attended.
 Dedicated service and complimentary parking come with every booking.
 The Corner Club, North West Patio, and South Field Tables include full food and beverage service; the South Stage flexes to match your group size and catering preferences.
 Choose the experience that fits how you want to host.

 Located at the North End, West Corner.
 Buyout-only private patio with 60 stadium seats (2 rows), a dedicated standing-room patio area (40 to 78 SRO including bar seats), and a private bar.
-Sold exclusively as group buyouts in two tiers, scaling from a 60-ticket minimum up to a 138-guest legal maximum.
-Pricing adjusts with or without F&B and offers Wednesday fallback rates for softer-demand mid-week matches.
+Sold exclusively as group buyouts with flexible pricing — sample packages scale from a 60-ticket Minimum Group up to a 138-guest legal maximum.
+Pricing adjusts with or without F&B.

 A private patio at the North End, West Corner of GE Vernova Park.
 60 stadium seats plus room for up to 78 standing guests on the patio itself, with its own bar, dedicated service, and the kind of open layout that lets your guests mingle, watch the match, and actually talk to each other.
 Reserved exclusively for group buyouts.

-Standing room area also includes bar seats (count TBD).
+Standing room area also includes bar seats.
 Legal max is subject to AHJ confirmation.

 | Depth | 15' |